 Although Sandman does get a great scene where he makes a bullied little girl feel better.
 Love that.

 Don’t get me wrong, though, they aren’t bad.
 While they may lack depth, they’re wildly entertaining to watch!
 Whether it’s a quip-off battle against Green Goblin or a tricksy duel with Mysterio or an all-out brawl against the Sinister Six, the battles against these bad guys are always a treat.

 This is helped in large part by the animation.
 Spectacular Spider-Man is bright and colorful, with simple yet distinct character designs and environments.
 In motion, it’s surprisingly smooth and consistent!
 Sure, it’ll never make your jaw drop.
 But it looks really good for a mid-2000s weekly cartoon!

 It certainly helps that the choreography is a ton of fun.
-Whether Peter is simply dodging a water balloon or Spidey is fighting a baddie with the environment, each bit of action, no matter how small, it a delight to look at.
+Whether Peter is simply dodging a water balloon or Spidey is fighting a baddie with the environment, each bit of action, no matter how small, is a delight to look at.
 It’s pure Spider-Man fun each and every time.

-Music wise, this isn’t a particularly memorable show.
+Music-wise, this isn’t a particularly memorable show.
 The opening theme song is delightfully cheesy and catchy, but that’s pretty much it.
 The rest of the score fits the scene, but it doesn’t really stand out.

 What does stand out is the voice cast.
 Seriously, all of these guys did a killer job!
 Josh Keaton has the perfect voice for Peter Parker, same with Joshua LeBar as Flash.
-Steve Blum as the Green Goblin is easily one of the best, being a highlight in ever scene he’s in.
-And of course, I’d be loathe to leave out Daran Norris as J. Jonah Jameson, one of the best actors to take up the character.
+Steve Blum as the Green Goblin is easily one of the best, being a highlight in every scene he’s in.
+And of course, I’d be loathed to leave out Daran Norris as J. Jonah Jameson, one of the best actors to take up the character.

 Although that classic Japanese Spider-Man show was pretty badass.